astronomer/docs/learn/airflow-isolated-environments.md

 :::note

-To use the BuildKit the [Docker BuildKit Backend](https://docs.docker.com/build/buildkit/) needs to be enabled.
-This is the default as of Docker Desktop version 23.0 but might need to be enabled manually in older versions of Docker.
+To use the BuildKit, the [Docker BuildKit Backend](https://docs.docker.com/build/buildkit/) needs to be enabled.
+This is the default starting in Docker Desktop version 23.0, but might need to be enabled manually in older versions of Docker.

 :::